factoriommo/factorio-init/PKG_README.md

 ----------------

 ```
-run debuild.
+apt-get install devscripts dpkg-dev debhelpers debianutils
+run debuild in this dir.
 ```

-deb file will be in ..
+deb file will be in dir up (./..)

 Build for Arch